The Cloverfield Paradox: Plot

 On the station, Mundy's arm is pulled into a wall and severed.
-The crew finds the arm roaming of its own volition and recognize it is trying to write something.
+The crew finds the arm roaming of its own volition and recognize that it is trying to write something.
 The arm instructs them to "cut Volkov open".
 They do, and they find the missing gyroscope inside his corpse.
-The crew finally locate Earth and restore their communications, but the transmissions they receive indicate the station was destroyed and fell to Earth two days prior.
-They determine the accelerator has activated the "Cloverfield Paradox" and also transported the station to a parallel universe where Jensen has replaced Tam as the station's engineer.
+The crew finally locate Earth and restore their communications, but the transmissions they receive indicate that the station was destroyed and fell to Earth two days prior.
+They determine that the accelerator has activated the "Cloverfield Paradox" and also transported the station to a parallel universe where Jensen has replaced Tam as the station's engineer.

-The crew believe they can return to their own universe if they reactivate the Shepard.
+The crew believe that they can return to their own universe if they reactivate the Shepard.
 Tam gets trapped in a chamber that floods with water and then breaches, freezing her to death.
 Hamilton decides to return to the parallel universe with Jensen in order to prevent her children's death.
 As they prepare, a magnetic field destabilizes the Shepard and causes an explosion that kills Mundy.
 When the whole station begins to tear apart, Kiel sacrifices himself to reactivate the Shepard, leaving Hamilton in charge.

 Hamilton prepares to leave with Jensen, but she knocks her out and wounds Schmidt with Volkov's gun.
-Jensen also kills Acosta and insists the station must stay in her universe to keep the accelerator there.
+Jensen also kills Acosta and insists that the station must stay in her universe to keep the accelerator there.
 Hamilton regains consciousness and uses the gun to shoot out a window that ejects Jensen into space.
 Hamilton records a message to her alternate self as she and Schmidt reverse the shift to finally make the Shepard work.
 After reporting in, both eject themselves in a reentry capsule towards their universe's Earth.

 In light of the ongoing situation, Michael learns of the Cloverfield station's reappearance, but he lambasts Hamilton's return to Earth.
-As the capsule re-enters the atmosphere, a giant monster bursts through the clouds and lets out a huge roar.
+As the capsule re-enters the atmosphere, a giant monster bursts through the clouds and lets out a roar.